YannickGir/marvel-xperience/README.md

 This application aims to display the list of characters from the world of marvel.
 Each of these characters is represented in a card containing his image, his name as well as a set of additional information.
 Indeed, it is possible to display either:
--the list of series;
+- the list of series;
--or the list of stories;
+- or the list of stories;
--or the list of comics.
+- or the list of comics.
 Note that's you've got two pages :
--Home that display additional features filtered by some functions in react.
+- Home that display additional features filtered by some functions in react.
--Home2 that display additional features filtered by the Backend.
+- Home2 that display additional features filtered by the Backend.

 Steps for the process are included below.